aixoss/aix-puppet/README.md

    Technical Level.<br>
   - "Latest" contains everything to update a system to the last Service Pack of a given Technical Level.<br>
- As a result of suma-download a lpp_source NIM resource is built.
+ As a result of suma-download a lpp_source NIM resource is created.
 You can choose either to name it (with your own way of naming) and in that case you need to provide a 'lpp_source' attribute.
 Or you can let 'suma' provider name the lpp_source, in that case naming convention uses "PAA" as a prefix to identify